wiicode/cybersecurity-framework/bronze-checklists/start.md

 - [BCSF Advanced Controls *Extensive cyber security control environment.*](/#) {.links-list}

-# Actions You Can Take
+# Actions You Can Take Right Now
 > It's normal to feel overwhelmed by cyber security.
 There are no shortcuts, no silver bullets, no cheap fixes.
 Fortunately, information security is fundamentally layered and incremental.
 Below is the most basic set of actions your company can do to address security comprehensively.
 {.is-info}